-However, recent world events have led a major shift in remote working.
-When the coronavirus pandemic forced many national economies into a near-total shut down, triggering mandatory stay-at-home orders across six continents, companies found themselves with no choice but to transition to a digital workplace – often with just hours or days to prepare.
-Experts now say that the crisis may be the turning point companies needed to fully appreciate remote working as the new way to do business.
+However, COVID led to a major shift in remote working.
+When the pandemic forced many national economies into a near-total shutdown, triggering mandatory stay-at-home orders across six continents, companies found themselves with no choice but to transition to a digital workplace – often with just hours or days to prepare.
+Experts now say that the crisis was the turning point companies needed to fully appreciate remote working as the new way to do business.

-That being said, this new transition from the traditional workplace to the home office hasn’t been without challenges, especially for those companies and employees who didn’t already have experience working from home.
-But even with little time to prepare, there are still measures that companies can put into place immediately to make remote working easier and more efficient for everyone.
+That being said, this transition from the traditional workplace to the home office hasn’t been without challenges, especially for those companies and employees who didn’t already have experience working from home.
+But even though most companies have now had time to prepare, there are still measures that companies can put into place to make remote working easier and more efficient for everyone.

 The challenges of remote working